Standard ILAPI Documentation

 API users have several options to prevent page indexing:

-- This can be done by providing a dedicated sitemap for the API that only includes pages that should be included in the index
+- This can be done by providing a dedicated sitemap for the API that only includes pages that should be in the index.

-- Use the HTML robots meta tag to mark a page as “
+- Use the HTML robots meta tag to mark a webpage as

 - Other tags like